lord-dubious/understand.me/docs/developer_guide/part9_deployment_operations_developer.md

     *   Understand the project's backup policy and how to request a restore from Supabase support if necessary.
 *   **Seeding Data:** Use seed scripts (`supabase/seed.sql` or custom scripts) for populating development and staging databases with necessary initial data.

 ## 9.3.
-PicaOS Deployment/Configuration
+AI Orchestration Layer Deployment/Configuration

-PicaOS deployment and configuration will depend on its final architecture (e.g., self-hosted service, managed cloud service, or integrated within serverless functions).
+AI Orchestration Layer deployment and configuration will depend on its final architecture (e.g., self-hosted service, managed cloud service, or integrated within serverless functions).

-*   **If PicaOS is a Separate Deployed Service:**
+*   **If AI Orchestration Layer is a Separate Deployed Service:**
-    *   **Environments:** Maintain separate PicaOS instances for dev, staging, and production.
+    *   **Environments:** Maintain separate AI Orchestration Layer instances for dev, staging, and production.
     *   **Configuration:** Each instance will require its own environment variables for:
         *   API keys for Google GenAI, ElevenLabs, Dappier, Nodely.
         *   Connection details for Supabase (e.g., service role key for backend access).
-        *   Internal PicaOS settings (e.g., logging levels, default models).
+        *   Internal AI Orchestration Layer settings (e.g., logging levels, default models).
-    *   **Deployment:** Follow PicaOS-specific deployment procedures (e.g., Docker container deployment to a cloud platform like Google Cloud Run, AWS Fargate, or a managed Kubernetes service).
+    *   **Deployment:** Follow AI Orchestration Layer-specific deployment procedures (e.g., Docker container deployment to a cloud platform like Google Cloud Run, AWS Fargate, or a managed Kubernetes service).
 This might be automated via CI/CD.
     *   **Scaling:** Configure auto-scaling rules based on CPU, memory, or request load if applicable to the hosting platform.
-*   **If PicaOS is a Library/Embedded Logic (e.g., in Supabase Edge Functions or Nodely Workflows):**
+*   **If AI Orchestration Layer is a Library/Embedded Logic (e.g., in Supabase Edge Functions or Nodely Workflows):**
     *   Configuration is managed within the host service's environment variables.
     *   Deployment and scaling are handled as part of the host service's lifecycle.
-*   **Developer Interaction:** Developers typically won't deploy PicaOS directly to production but need to know how to:
+*   **Developer Interaction:** Developers typically won't deploy AI Orchestration Layer directly to production but need to know how to:
-    *   Access different PicaOS endpoints (dev/staging/prod) from their Expo app by configuring `EXPO_PUBLIC_PICAOS_API_ENDPOINT`.
+    *   Access different AI Orchestration Layer endpoints (dev/staging/prod) from their Expo app by configuring `EXPO_PUBLIC_PICAOS_API_ENDPOINT`.
-    *   Understand PicaOS logs (if accessible via a logging platform integrated with Sentry or directly) for debugging interactions.
+    *   Understand AI Orchestration Layer logs (if accessible via a logging platform integrated with Sentry or directly) for debugging interactions.

 ## 9.4.
 Dappier & Nodely Production Considerations

-Similar to PicaOS, the production setup for Dappier and Nodely depends on their service models.
+Similar to AI Orchestration Layer, the production setup for Dappier and Nodely depends on their service models.

 *   **Dappier:**
-    *   **API Keys/Access Tokens:** Ensure production API keys are securely managed and used by PicaOS or other backend services that interact with Dappier.
+    *   **API Keys/Access Tokens:** Ensure production API keys are securely managed and used by AI Orchestration Layer or other backend services that interact with Dappier.
     *   **Service Quotas & Limits:** Be aware of any API rate limits or data processing quotas for the Dappier services being used.
 Monitor usage.
     *   **Data Source Configuration:** Ensure Dappier is configured to access the correct production data sources for RAG or real-time feeds.
 *   **Nodely:**
     *   **IPFS Pinning Services:** If Nodely uses a third-party pinning service (e.g., Pinata) for IPFS, ensure the production account and API keys are correctly configured in the Nodely service or the backend function calling Nodely.
     *   **Gateway Access:** If using a Nodely-provided IPFS gateway for retrieving files, ensure it's configured for production load and availability.
 The Expo app will use this gateway URL.
     *   **Storage Management:** Understand how data retention and pinning duration are managed on IPFS via Nodely.
-*   **Environment Variables:** All sensitive credentials for Dappier and Nodely must be managed as environment variables in the services that interact with them (e.g., PicaOS, Supabase Edge Functions).
+*   **Environment Variables:** All sensitive credentials for Dappier and Nodely must be managed as environment variables in the services that interact with them (e.g., AI Orchestration Layer, Supabase Edge Functions).

 ## 9.5.
 Monitoring Production with Sentry